exercism/v3/languages/elixir/exercises/concept/lists/.docs/instructions.md

 ### 2. Define a function to add a language to the list

 Define the `add/2` function that takes 2 parameters (a _language list_ and a string literal of a _language_).
-It should return the resulting list with the new language prepended to the list passed in.
+It should return the resulting list with the new language prepended to the given list.

 ### 3. Define a function to remove a language from the list